 It is important to recognise that these headings are used for structural organisation only.
 The complexity of medical education and practice means that a considerable number of the competencies set out below will cross the boundaries between different categories.
 Moreover, depending on circumstances, many competencies will have additional components or facets that are not defined here.
-This curriculum is based on meta-competencies and does not set out to define the psychiatrist's progress and attainment at a micro-competencies given to illustrate how these outcomes can be demonstrated.
+This curriculum is based on meta-competencies and does not set out to define the psychiatrist's progress and attainment at a micro-competency level.
+With these points in mind, this curriculum is based on a model of intended learning outcomes with specific competencies given to illustrate how these outcomes can be demonstrated.
 It is, therefore, a practical guide rather than an all-inclusive list of prescribed knowledge, skills and behaviours.

-4.Training pathway
+4. Training pathway